Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

 The third row of Figure \ref{fig.radials} shows tangential velocity,

 which is just the full velocity less the radial in the frame of the core.
-Also plotted in the third panel is a typical turbulent velocity expected from theory, $v_{\rm{turb}}=3\sqrt{r/r_0}$ for $r_0=0.1$.
+Also plotted in the third panel is a typical turbulent velocity expected from theory; for an r.m.s.
+Mach number of 9, $v_{\rm{turb}}=9(r/L_0)^{1/2}$ \citep{Kritsuk07, Collins23}.
+This can be seen as the red line in the third panel.
 Core profiles are bounded below by this turbulent velocity.
-During the hardening, the tangential velocity maintains roughly a profile like $\sqrt{r}$, decreasing in magnitude.
-After the singularity, disks form in the central region and the tangential velocity becomes quite large and no longer centered on zero velocity.
+During the hardening, the tangential velocity maintains roughly a profile like $r^{1/2}$, decreasing in magnitude.
+After the singularity, the rotation of the pseudo-core becomes quite large and no longer centered on zero velocity.

 In the fourth row of Figure \ref{fig.radials} we show the ratio of kinetic to gravitational energy.
-We define gravitational energy $E_G$ and kinetic energy $E_K$ as in Equation \ref{eqn.EGEK} and we plot their ratio.
+We define gravitational energy $\EG$ and kinetic energy $\EK$ as in Equation \ref{eqn.EGEK} and we plot the ratio of their magnitudes.
 In the first panel, at $t=0$, we find that the ratio tends to decrease with radius (though not universally).
 This can be understood again as a signature of the turbulent initial conditions.
-The kinetic energy, $E_K$, increases as roughly $r$, since the total velocity is subject to turbulent statistics, and $v(r)\propto \sqrt{r}$.
+The kinetic energy, $\EK$, increases as roughly $r$, since the total velocity is subject to turbulent statistics, and $v(r)\propto r^{1/2}$.
 On the other hand, we integrate over several density correlation lengths, so that average density is roughly constant and tends to the mean density.
 Thus their ratio is roughly linear in radius.
 This is a little counter intuitive, and can be understood because one preimage region covers many density fluctuations, so there is on average no net acceleration vector.
-During the hardening phase, $E_G$ and $E_K$ both increase until they are more-or-less equal.
-Large values of $E_K/E_G$ are seen at the center, while the ratio adjusts to be between 0.5 and 2 by 10,000 AU.
-During the singularity between \tsing\ and \tsung, the material at the center accelerates into a disk, and the ratio aligns to be roughly 2 at the center, between 0.5 and 2 for larger radii.
-A value of $E_K/E_G=2$ is expected for idealized virialized systems.
-The $E_K/E_G$ profile for objects at the end of the singularity is extremely consistent.
-The velocity profiles fluctuate a substantial amount from core-to-core, but the density profile and energy ratio profile are extremely consistent.
+During the hardening phase, $\EG$ and $\EK$ both increase until they are more-or-less equal.
+Large values of $\EK/\EG$ are seen at the center, while the ratio adjusts to be between 0.5 and 2 by 10,000 AU.
+During the singularity between \tsing\ and \tsung, the material in the pseudo-core begins to rotate, and the ratio of energies in the envelope aligns to be roughly 2 at the center, between 0.5 and 2 for larger radii.